maddenp-cu/parsl/docs/userguide/apps/python.rst

 1. *Functions may need to re-import libraries.*
    Place the import statements that define functions or classes inside the function.
-   Type annotations should not use libraries defined in the function.
+   Type annotations may not reference imports only defined in the function: Either quote the names of such imports, or re-import them at the module level.

   .. code-block:: python